Tamra Judge And Braunwyn Windham-Burke’s Friendship Will Continue On ‘RHOC’ Season 14

 As fans will recall, Judge and Windham-Burke hit it off during filming earlier this year after the mother of seven was brought to the show as a new cast member.
 Then, after a wild night out on an episode earlier this month, Windham-Burke admitted that she would consider having a threesome with Judge and her husband, Sean Burke.

 Days after the episode aired, Judge and Windham-Burke attended the Temptation Island watching party with their husbands and during the event, Judge shared an Instagram video of her and Windham-Burke kissing one another.
 A short time after that, Hollywood Life spoke to Windham-Burke about the kiss and was told that she would “absolutely make out” with Judge again.

-“I think that Tamra and I just have that little like naughty side to us where we we’re like, ‘Gee.
-Let’s get into trouble,'” she explained.
+As she explained, both she and Judge have a naughty side and likes to get into trouble.

 As The Inquisitr previously reported, Windham-Burke revealed that in addition to establishing a friendship with Judge during The Real Housewives of Orange County Season 14, she also experienced tension with her.

-During an interview with People Now, Windham-Burke actually labeled Judge as the person she had the most friction with.

-“But [Tamra’s] also the person that made me face a lot of issues myself and kind of brought the best out of me,” Windham-Burke explained.
+During an interview with People Now, Windham-Burke actually labeled Judge as the person she had the most friction with before revealing that she appreciated the way in which Judge forced her to face a lot of issues within herself and brought out the best in her.

 “She didn’t give me an easy time but she really brought the best out of me even when I didn’t want it to be brought out.”

 “I avoid conflicts, which sounds hilarious going onto a show that’s known for conflict.
 I am a people pleaser and I hate conflict.
 And then I learn that I run from it, literally and figuratively,” she teased.

-Judge has been starring on the show since Season 3.
+Judge has been starring on the show since joining the show for Season 3 in 2007.

 To see more of Judge, Windham-Burke, and their co-stars, don’t miss new episodes of The Real Housewives of Orange County Season 14 on Tuesday nights at 9 p.m. on Bravo TV.